rydmike/flex_color_scheme/README.md

 You can opt in on using opinionated component sub-themes.
 By doing so, you can, for example, adjust the border radius on all UI widgets with a single property value.
 Flutter's Material UI widgets still default to the Material 2 design, and thus use 4 dp corner radius on most widgets.

-When you opt in on using the component sub-themes, border radius on widgets defaults to the new rounded corner design.
-Where the radius varies by widget type, as specified by the [Material 3 guide](https://m3.material.io/).
-You can keep this or set the global widget radius to a value you prefer.
+When you opt in on using the component sub-themes, border radius on widgets defaults to the new Material 3 rounded corner design.
+In it, the radius varies by widget type, as specified by the [Material 3 guide](https://m3.material.io/).
+You can keep this or set the shared global widget radius to a value you prefer.
 You can also easily set the themed border radius per widget, and override the Material 3 default or the global radius value you defined.

+You can also opt in on using Material 3.
+The Material 3 mode component sub-theming is far less opinionated, using mostly Material 3 defaults.
+One could say that opting in on using FlexColorScheme component sub themes, is a way of getting a Material 2 mode design, of Material 3, in Flutter.
+In Flutter 3.3 and earlier, using Material 3 design is still incomplete and also has many issues.
+Please refer to the docs for more information on the status of known problematic [Material 3 issues](https://docs.flexcolorscheme.com/known_issues) in Flutter.

 <table>
   <tr>